sorenmulli/dtu-hsc-2024/research/results/results.md

 ![img](img/losses_per_fold_aligned_ir_comb.png)

-DCCRN finetuned for 100 epochs on task_2_level_1 with aligned data using a spectral convergence loss as loss function has mean CER of 0.20
+DCCRN finetuned for 30 epochs on task_2_level_1 with aligned data using a spectral convergence loss as loss function has mean CER of 0.20

 ![img](img/losses_per_fold_30epochs_aligned_spec.png)

+30 epochs trained on task_2_level_2 had CER of 0.557
+30 epochs trained on task_2_level_3 had CER of 0.657

+30 epochs trained on all of task 2 had CER:
+task_2_level_1: 0.207
+task_2_level_2: 0.557
+task_2_level_3: 0.657